MrRexZ/Banking-System-Prototype/README.md

-A banking system prototype implemented using Scala langauge and use of ScalaFX and ScalaFXML librariy with paradise plugin.
+A banking system prototype implemented using Scala langauge and use of ScalaFX and ScalaFXML libraries with paradise plugin.
 The system provides 2 types of interface, for user and for admins.

 <p align="center"> <b>Main screen : </b>